 Since 2008, Magento has been a reliable and popular choice for online sellers looking to set up a user-friendly shop and grow their online sales.
 Managing a Magento-built website is fairly easy.
 Sellers can control their inventory and content, and Magento also offers powerful solutions for SEO and marketing.
 Despite these offerings, however, it is not a flawless platform.
+Magento ecommerce stores face some issues regarding UX, site performance and security.

 In this article, we will discuss the most common issues that store owners encounter and their solutions.